What Benefits Do I Get With an Other Than Honorable Discharge?

 What if I Have More Than One Period of Service?

 You may also remain eligible for benefits if, before the end of your service, the military issues a conditional discharge allowing you to reenlist.
-Even if you got an other than honorable discharge after reenlistment, if your period of service before you reenlisted would have entitled you to an honorable discharge, then you'll receive benefits.
-But you'll still only receive benefits for any disabilities caused or worsened during the "good" period of service.
-You won't get benefits for any injuries you got from a reenlistment that ended in bad paper without a positive character of service determination from the VA.
+Even if you got an other than honorable discharge after reenlistment, if your period of service before you reenlisted would have entitled you to an honorable discharge, then you’ll receive benefits.
+But you’ll still only receive benefits for any disabilities caused or worsened during the “good” period of service.
+You won’t get benefits for any injuries you got from a reenlistment that ended in an OTH discharge without a positive character of service determination from the VA.

-Yes, if you're dissatisfied with the type of discharge you received or the VA's determination of your character of service, you can apply for a discharge upgrade.
+Getting a discharge upgrade is considerably more difficult.
 Each branch of the military has two entities that handle requests for discharge upgrades, a Discharge Review Board (DRB) and a Board of Correction for Military Records (BCMR).
+The DRB can’t upgrade a dishonorable discharge issued from a general court martial, but it can upgrade the following:

 • a bad conduct discharge issued after a special court martial to an honorable, general, or other than honorable discharge.

-The BCMR can do the following:
+The BCMR has more authority than the DRB, and can do the following:

 • review a decision made by the DRB and change it if necessary